Choosing between a German Pinscher vs Doberman pits a little-known dog breed against a very famous one.

 So, breeders can screen their sires and dams ahead of mating, and only breed from healthy dogs.

 Asking for proof of these tests is just one important part of finding a well raised puppy.

 It’s vital to always take your time finding a reputable, ethical puppy breeder.

 Partly because of the potential for poorly bred puppies to be dangerously aggressive.

 And partly because there has been a widespread historical problem of people doing exactly that – trying to create dangerous dogs as weapons or status symbols.

-German Pinschers and Dobermans are both energetic dogs which need lots of exercise and mental stimulation.
+German Pinschers and Dobermans are both energetic dogs.
+They need lots of exercise and mental stimulation.

-The German Pinscher is significantly smaller than the Doberman, so they are better suited to homes where fitting in a large dog bed, or storing huge bags of dog food is an issue.
-However, their need for exercise means they’re still not suited to apartment living.
+The German Pinscher is much smaller than the Doberman.
+So they are better suited to homes where fitting in a large dog bed, or storing huge bags of dog food is an issue.
+But, their need for exercise means they’re still not right to apartment living.